Angelszm/computing-notes/SDT.md

 - recursive
 ```

+Topic 10:
 Objects and classes
 Objects
 ```
 - specific instantiation of class
 - class data type
+- A varibale created from our data type
 ```

 Classes
 ```
 - can have functions within them
 - classes are more powerful than array
+ - A cusutom data type we create
 ```

+ Instantiation
+ - Creating an object from a class

+ Topic 11: Data Structures